nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 and behave as follows:

-- If the SHA256 hash of the value at key `%key` in the metadata `big_map` is equal to `%hash`, then do nothing and succeed.
+- If the corresponding hash of the value at key `%key` in the metadata `big_map` is equal to `%hash`, then do nothing and succeed.
 - If the value is not present, call `FAILWITH` with the string `"NOT_FOUND"`,
 - If the value is present but its hash is not equal to `%hash`, call `FAILWITH` with either `Unit` or with the correct hash if available.